Toda lattice formed in nonequilibrium steady states of SWCNT: Discussion

 \section{Discussion}

-Regardless of the length scale of the low-dimensional system, the recurrence of state appearances in the FPUT chain assures an infinite relaxation time, which indicates maximized thermal conductivity.
-The exponential term in Toda lattice's potential energy is identically given as FPUT; therefore, the soliton traveling shown by the analytical solution of Toda and Fraschka decomposition is what is to be the key mechanism of ballisticity for high thermal conductivity in low-dimensional systems.

-The wave packet quantified from the cross-correlated states between rotational and translational modulation of SWCNT, which is a numerically driven CG model derived from the trajectory data of an NEMD simulation of SWCNT, exhibits a significant discrepancy with the Toda Lattice system, which is defined in equilibrium.
-In this paper, the potential energy induced by a temperature gradient is introduced using the Smoluchowski equation.
-The existence of the wave packet, which is the soliton traversing the tube, and a few additional restrictions are well presented using the data from NEMD as a process for a numerical CG model in the previous section.
+The environment with a temperature gradient that induces the wave packet, quantified from the trajectory data of an NEMD simulation of SWCNT using cross correlated momentum in this study, differs from that of the Toda Lattice system defined in equilibrium.
+However, the same potential energy can be derived using the Smoluchowski equation applied to the CG model.
+The existence of the wave packet, which is the soliton traversing the tube, and the following conditions during the derivation, like the opposite sign of the wave packet in the potential energy, are well proved using the data from NEMD after it is processed as a numerical CG model in the previous section.

-The reason that the overdamping process dominates the dynamics of the macroscopic behavior is due to the elimination of kinetic energy in the enthalpy, $H+\phi$, according to Eq.(\ref{eq:TL_phi}).
-The perturbation $\phi$ is derived from the kinetic energy definition in previous studies, the overdamping process explained using the Smoluchowski equation is regarded as the main governing equation for the modified potential energy and the diminished momentum in the time integral of the equation of motion.
+The reason that the overdamping process from Smoluchowski picture dominates the dynamics of the macroscopic behavior of a one dimensional system like SWCNT in NESS is from the kinetic energy in the enthalpy, $H+\phi$, which is eliminated at the final derivation of the governing equation in Eq.(\ref{eq:TL_phi}).
+As the perturbation $\phi$ is remained instead of the kinetic energy in the Smoluchowski equation, the overdamping process is regarded as the main governing equation for the modified potential energy and its counter part kinetic energy $\phi$ that describes the thermal fluctuation that defines the correlation between harmonic Hamiltonians.

 In the previous study, the cross correlated states are introduced as the deformation rate caused by the bending motion of SWCNT\cite{Koh2021}.
-However, from the point of the phonon modulation that is represented as the harmonic oscillations of the CG particle in the numerically driven CG model, the cross correlation is undoubtedly the consequence of the phonon scattering process.
+However, from the point of the phonon modulation that is represented as the harmonic oscillations of the CG particle in the numerically driven CG model, the cross correlation is undoubtedly the consequence of the phonon scattering process, which is another aspect of the definition of thermal energy evolution.